Storytelling is universal. It is as old as humanity.

 The knowledge, wisdom, and experience you gain from this course will help boost your confidence that you can relate to anyone.
 Knowing you have learned these unique skills of personal storytelling will allow you to progress your relationships with potential new buyers and repeat customers with ease.

 Selling to buyers directly is the key to your long-term success.
 Building a relationship with buyers is the glue to make that happen.
-This course will put you on the fast track towards connecting with your ideal buyers and selling your art to them.
+This course will put you on the fast track toward connecting with your ideal buyers and selling your art to them.